albertogasparin/react-magnetic-di/README.md

   <!--a href="CONTRIBUTING"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" /></a-->
 </p>

-A new take for dependency injection / dependency replacement in React for your tests, storybooks and even experiments in production.
+A new take for dependency injection / dependency replacement for your tests, storybooks and even experiments in production.

 - Close-to-zero performance overhead on dev/testing
 - **Zero** performance overhead on production (code gets stripped unless told otherwise)
-- Works with any kind of functions/classes (not only components) and in both class and functional components
+- Works with any kind of functions/classes (not only React components) and in both class and functional React components
-- Replaces dependencies at any depth of the React tree
+- Replaces dependencies at any depth of the React tree / call chain
-- Allows selective injection
+- Allows selective injection (React only)
 - Enforces separation of concerns, keeps your component API clean
-- Just uses Context, it does not mess up with React internals or modules/require
+- Just uses smart variable assignments, it does not mess up with React internals or modules/require

 ## Philosophy

 Dependency injection and component injection is not a new topic.
-Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context allows you to optionally override "marked" dependencies inside your components so you can swap implementations only when needed.
+Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context / globals allows you to optionally override "marked" dependencies inside your components so you can swap implementations only when needed.

 ## Usage